awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 A *security group* acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic\.
 Inbound rules control the incoming traffic to your instance, and outbound rules control the outgoing traffic from your instance\.
 When you launch an instance, you can specify one or more security groups\.
 If you don't specify a security group, Amazon EC2 uses the default security group\.
 You can add rules to each security group that allow traffic to or from its associated instances\.
 You can modify the rules for a security group at any time\.
 New and modified rules are automatically applied to all instances that are associated with the security group\.
 When Amazon EC2 decides whether to allow traffic to reach an instance, it evaluates all of the rules from all of the security groups that are associated with the instance\.

 When you launch an instance in a VPC, you must specify a security group that's created for that VPC\.
 After you launch an instance, you can change its security groups\.
 Security groups are associated with network interfaces\.
 Changing an instance's security groups changes the security groups associated with the primary network interface \(eth0\)\.
 For more information, see [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.
 You can also change the security groups associated with any other network interface\.
-For more information, see [Changing the security group](using-eni.md#eni_security_group)\.
+For more information, see [Modifying network interface attributes](using-eni.md#modify-network-interface-attributes)\.

 Security is a shared responsibility between AWS and you\.
 For more information, see [Security in Amazon EC2](ec2-security.md)\.
 AWS provides security groups as one of the tools for securing your instances, and you need to configure them to meet your security needs\.
 If you have requirements that aren't fully met by security groups, you can maintain your own firewall on any of your instances in addition to using security groups\.